Pelvic Health Physical Therapy: an effective approach to prevent radiation-induced vaginal stenosis.

 Treatments of gynecological cancers as well as anorectal cancers typically involve pelvic radiation therapy or brachytherapy.
 A commonly observed side effect of RT/BT is vaginal stenosis contributing to painful sexual relations and in time abstinence.
 Many women are advised on using vaginal dilators after RT/BT to prevent vaginal shortening and stenosis, but women fail to use them due to fear, uncertainty or apprehension of pain.

 Research supports the efficacy of physical therapy for pelvic floor dysfunction with gynecological cancer survivors (Yang et al).
-At Inner Dynamics, each woman is educated on their pelvic floor muscles and tissue and a thorough evaluation will assess each woman's posture and strength and tissue mobility.
+Pelvic health physical therapists educate women on their pelvic floor muscles and tissue and will perform a thorough evaluation to assess each woman's posture and strength and tissue mobility.
 Education on the purpose of dilators and usage of the appropriate sized dilators in effective comfortable positions will be discussed.
 Developing a specific protocol with using the dilators, in addition to deep breathing and relaxation, stretching and appropriate strengthening will also be implemented.
 Progression in dilator width will gradually be introduced.

 Yang, E. J. et al Effect of a pelvic floor muscle training program on gynecological cancer survivors with pelvic floor muscle dysfunction: A randomized controlled trial.
 Gynecological oncology 2012, 125: 705-711.